bkmais/hello-world/README.md

 My first repo in Github

 Hello !!
 Middle aged guy trying to get back into coding.
-This is gonna is fun.
+This is gonna be fun.